Thailand

 Western Introduction

 The Korat was first shown in the United Kingdom in 1896, where it was exhibited as a “Blue Siamese” — the terminology of the time failing to recognize it as a distinct breed.
 The first modern breeding pair was imported to the United States from Thailand in 1959 by an American diplomat.
-The CFA recognized the Korat for championship competition in 1967, making it one of the earlier recognized natural breeds from Southeast Asia.
+The CFA recognized the Korat for championship competition in 1967, making it an early recognized natural breed from Southeast Asia.

 A Closed Gene Pool